 If an Android streaming box has its own version of the Google Play Store, don’t buy it.
 Some Android streaming boxes are connected to third-party app stores.
 On first blush, this can seem like a convenience – it’s a custom app store with only compatible apps!
 However, the majority of these stores are connected to independent businesses who don’t have the security practices in place that Google does to help keep you safe.
 Whenever possible, stick with streaming boxes that only download apps from the official Google Play Store.

 Check product reviews to see how often software updates are provided by the manufacturer.
 Some manufacturers issue frequent updates to help keep their Android streaming boxes stay secure, while others simply rely on users to do their own OS updates.
 If you’re not comfortable installing updates on your own, limit your searches to only models with strong track records for software updates.
-The product matrix above can help point you in the right direction.
+The product list above can help point you in the right direction.

 As you’re shopping for an Android streaming box, keep these price ranges in mind.